A lot or a little?

 What parents need to know

-Parents need to know that this fourth bloody Saw movie isn't remotely meant for kids (even though horror-loving teens will probably be interested), and it's hardly worth the time of the series' fans, either.
+Parents need to know that Saw IV isn't remotely meant for kids (even though horror-loving teens will probably be interested), and it's hardly worth the time of the series' fans, either.
 The gory, torture-centric formula is familiar: Villain Jigsaw arranges elaborate "games" by which victims either survive by killing someone else or abusing themselves to near-death, or they die.
 Frequent over-the-top violence includes stabbing, shooting, hanging, fighting, slicing, and more.
 A pregnant woman suffers a bloody miscarriage.
 There's some nonsexual male nudity, a shot or two of cleavage, and reference to prostitution.
 Also expect the usual bad language, including lots of uses of "f--k."

 What's the story?